 The below diagram shows how multiple scanning servers work together to scan your network.
 Each scanning server can be configured to scan separate subnets, domains and more.
 Regardless of the number of scanning servers, all data is collected in one central database.

-As SQL Compact does not allow for remote connections, it cannot be used to host an installation with components spread out across several machines.
+As SQL LocalDB does not allow for remote connections, it cannot be used to host an installation with components spread out across several machines.
 Also, as your network grows you may want to increase your database capacity and performance.
-When performing an Advanced Install, you can choose to install the database under Microsoft SQL LocalDB or Microsoft SQL Server, which has several advantages over installing under SQL Compact.
+When performing an Advanced Install, you can choose to install the database under Microsoft SQL LocalDB or Microsoft SQL Server, which has several advantages over installing under SQL LocalDB.
 This knowledge base article explains the differences between the database server options.

 - Web Console